looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 6. Navigate to the ip address on port 3000 (e.g. http://12.34.5.6:3000) and log in - the default username/password is `admin/admin`.
 You will be prompted to change it on your first login

 7. A dashboard should be preconfigured to connect to your Locust metrics.
-Kick off a load test from the Locust interface and enjoy your improved metrics dashboard!
+You can find it by navigating to Dashboards -> Manage.
+Kick off a load test from the Locust interfac and enjoy your improved metrics dashboard!

 ## Cleaning up